Noah-loic/global-development-capstone/README.md

 ```

 **4. Model Evaluation**:	Test model on unseen data using R² and RMSE	Measure accuracy and robustness

+**What was done:**

+ - Used metrics like:
+   1. R² Score – How much variance is explained by the model (closer to 1 is better).
+   2. RMSE (Root Mean Squared Error) – Measures prediction error in the original unit (lower is better).

+**Why it was done:**
+ - To measure how well each model performs.
+ - Linear Regression gives insights into directional relationships.
+ - Random Forest shows how accurately complex, non-linear relationships can be modeled.

 ```python
 from sklearn.linear_model import LinearRegression